jlblynn/svelte-threejs/README.md

 ```

 Navigate to [localhost:8080](http://localhost:8080).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

+## Getting Started

+This is a simple svelte app with a three.js animation I made for "Web Brains".